UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 There is no known way to control individual pixels, or define custom characters.

-Each character position on the display can be mapped to a position index, starting with 0 at the bottom right to 6 at the bottm left, then wrapping around to 7 at the top right and continuing to 13 at the top left (the image of the display above shows this with hexadecimal index characters displayed in corresponding positions).
+Each character position on the display can be mapped to a position index, starting with 0 at the bottom right to 6 at the bottom left, then wrapping around to 7 at the top right and continuing to 13 at the top left (the image of the display above shows this with hexadecimal index characters displayed in corresponding positions).

 This order of the position indexes is also the natural flow of characters as they are "pushed" onto the display.

-See the UART command reference for more details.
+See [Print Text](#print-text) and [Delete Text](#delete-text) for more details.

 #### Adjustable View Angle

 The contrast between the "on" and "off" pixels within the text area is only ideal from a narrow viewing angle.
 Through some black magic I don't understand, the handset supports adjusting this ideal viewing angle (via UART commands, of course).

-See the UART command reference for more details.
+See [LCD Display Angle](#lcd-display-angle) for more details.

 ### Buttons